dawsonc/robotics_optimization_benchmarks/README.md

 git clone git@github.com:dawsonc/robotics_optimization_benchmarks.git
 ```

 Open directory in VSCode, then use the `Rebuild and Reopen in container` command.
 The package should be installed in the container.
-You can verify that installation was successful by running the tests with `nox`
+You can verify that installation was successful by running the tests with `poetry run nox`

 ## Usage